UnderNotic/minimal-mistakes/_posts/keeping-node-applications-up-to-date-by-syncing-with-github-repo.md

 ```

 ## Last but not least - automatic server restarts - PM2
-By adding pm2 into the equation, You can have automatic server restarts every time code for app changes in other words pushing code to github will automatically refresh server to use the newest code, this is additionaly done gracefully without any hiccups.
+By adding pm2 into the equation, You can have automatic server restarts every time code for app changes.
+In other words pushing code to github will automatically refresh server to use the newest code, this is additionaly done gracefully without any hiccups.

-Pm2 service will start on system startup and by default will watch directory for any code changes.
+PM2 service will start on system startup and by default will watch directory for any code changes.
 If pm2 is too heavy, use nodemon as a replacement.

 Try it out and save your time :)